gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 - add a title and description above your chatbot using `title` and `description` arguments.
 - add a theme or custom css using `theme` and `css` arguments respectively.
 - add `examples` and even enable `cache_examples`, which make your Chatbot easier for users to try it out.
-- customize the chatbot (e.g. to add a placeholder) or textbox (e.g. to change the number of lines).
+- customize the chatbot (e.g. to change the height or add a placeholder) or textbox (e.g. to add a max number of characters or add a placeholder).

 **Adding examples**